How to fix and prevent Mac overheating

 How to fix an overheating Mac?

-Turn on heat protection with AlDente Pro, optimize battery and graphics settings, close resource-intensive processes (or you can use App Tamer to slow them down), remove junk from your Mac (I recommend using CleanMyMac X for this), close extra browser tabs and update your software.
+To fix an overheating Mac, turn on heat protection with AlDente Pro, optimize battery and graphics settings, close resource-intensive processes (or you can use App Tamer to slow them down), remove junk from your Mac (I recommend using CleanMyMac X for this), close extra browser tabs and update your software.
 If overheating persists, take the device to service for professional assistance.

 How do I know if my Mac is overheating?

-If your Mac’s surface is hot to the touch or/and your Mac produces a loud noise.
+You know your Mac is overheating when your Mac’s surface is hot to the touch or/and your Mac produces a loud noise.
 You can also monitor your Mac’s temp with iStat Menus, which can give you more detailed information on the temperature of some of the internals.

 250+ apps for $9.99